infomongo/infomongo.github.io/_posts/2018-04-20-driving-while-high.md

 *( from a [livescience.com article](https://www.livescience.com/51450-driving-on-marijuana-alcohol-dangerous.html) )*

-> “**Because of […] this and an increased awareness that they are impaired, marijuana smokers tend to compensate effectively while driving by utilizing a variety of behavioral strategies**.”
+> “Because of […] this and an increased awareness that they are impaired, marijuana smokers tend to compensate effectively while driving by utilizing a variety of behavioral strategies.”

 *( from this [study published in The American Journal of Addictions](https://onlinelibrary.wiley.com/doi/abs/10.1080/10550490902786934) )*